Third Point urges Campbell shareholders to vote for its nominees

-(Reuters) - Activist investor Daniel Loeb’s Third Point LLC on Friday urged Campbell Soup Co’s (CPB.N) shareholders to vote in favor of the hedge fund’s nominees.
+Sept 14 (Reuters) - Activist investor Daniel Loeb’s Third Point LLC on Friday urged Campbell Soup Co’s shareholders to vote in favor of the hedge fund’s nominees.

 Third Point, which has launched a proxy fight to replace the American food company’s 12-member board, had unveiled a slate of nominees last week.